¡Obámanos! President Barack Obama's legacy for Latinos

-WASHINGTON, D.C. — Werner Oyandel was at his office in Connecticut when a fresh President Barack Obama made a historic move for Latinos: he nominated Sonia Sotomayor to the Supreme Court.
+WASHINGTON, D.C. — Werner Oyanadel was at his office in Connecticut when a fresh President Barack Obama made a historic move for Latinos: he nominated Sonia Sotomayor to the Supreme Court.

 Supporters of Obama tout substantial gains for Hispanics under his watch: The return of Latinos to work after a recession that hit them harder than white workers, as well as a drop in Hispanic poverty rates.
 About 4 million more Latinos obtained health insurance and the administration waged court battles for the preservation of voting rights.
 Obama used his presidential power so thousands of young Latino immigrants could remain in the U.S. without fear of deportation and have the chance to work.
 And from his office, he forged a new relationship with Cuba.